-A. As defined in Section 1.91 of the 2013-2014 California Ocean Sport Fishing Regulations, the RCG complex means all species of rockfish (genus Sebastes), cabezon (Scorpaenichthys marmoratus), and kelp and rock greenlings (genus Hexagrammos).
+A. As defined in Section 1.91 of the annual Ocean Sport Fishing regulations booklet, the RCG complex means all species of rockfish (genus Sebastes), cabezon (Scorpaenichthys marmoratus), and kelp and rock greenlings (genus Hexagrammos).
 The sport fishing daily bag and possession limit for the RGC Complex is 10 fish in combination of species, with sublimits on some species.

 Q. What is the bag limit for California scorpionfish (sculpin)?

 A. The daily bag and possession limit for California scorpionfish (Scorpaena guttata), aka sculpin, is 5 fish per angler.
 The minimum size limit is 10 inches, with a minimum fillet length of 5 inches.

 View a summary of the current California scorpionfish regulations.

 Q. Why can't I fish for ocean whitefish during a rockfish closure?

 A.Ocean whitefish are prohibited during a rockfish closure to prevent the incidental take (bycatch) of depleted species of rockfish (namely bocaccio).
 Data shows that these species are often taken by sport fishermen in conjunction with one another.

 Q. Why is there a minimum fillet length requirement for ocean whitefish, but no minimum size limit for this species?